 The build above is the cheapest out of the two, but honestly it is an awesome build, that I would have loved to have when I first started PC gaming.
 This build is very future-proof and will last you for a good amount of time before you even have to think of upgrading.

 If you love small compact builds that don’t take up a lot of space, but will still play most 2016 games at high settings, this is the build for you.
+The price may be cheap, but I can assure you that the performance isn’t.

 I hope this build has helped you out and just want you to know that if you have any questions about this build you can ask me below.

-PC build #2 – The Upgradeable Gaming PC
+Cheap Gaming PC build #2 – The Upgradeable Gaming PC

 The first build that I did for this post was a Micro-ATX build, that was very small and compact.
 While that build was small it still packs a huge punch, and is definitely worth every penny, its major strength is its amazing compact design perfect for someone who lives in small areas and someone who is on a budget, under 500 dollars.